Northeast NSA sanctioned Pay As You Play Tournaments are a little bit different than our regular tournaments in that each team

 You send in your deposit within two weeks and the balance by the deadline.
 Now here is where it changes.
 You must bring $50

 cash to each game and give it to the umpires.
 That's it.
 Then the game is played as it always is.

-We are very interested in your feedback about this type of tournament -- suggestions, positive comments, and constructive
+We welcome your feedback about this type of payment system for our tournaments -- suggestions, positive comments, and constructive

 criticism are always welcome.
 We have used this system since the Fall 2010 tournaments and it has worked out very well.